As revealed to

 Everyone has personal motives to do good things.
 This is understandable.
 We are not saying these motives are evil; we are saying they simply must be set aside for something greater to emerge.
 The world has many problems, and it calls for selfless action.
 However, you must prepare for this, and you must grow with it as you proceed.
 Then something greater can be given to you.
 Then when you feed the hungry, relieve suffering, attend to the sick or provide valuable resources for other people—whatever the field or avenue of your expression—the Spiritual Presence will be expressed and transmitted.
 This is the greatest gift.
 This is mysterious.
 You cannot learn this in school.
 You can only prepare for it.

 Those who have an association with the Greater Community, who are drawn and called by the Greater Community, and whose nature reflects the Greater Community, must study The Greater Community Way of Knowledge.
 This Teaching is especially for them.
 These people will not find their way anywhere else.
 Perhaps they will want the preparation to be different than it is.
 This is usually the case.
 When you find something that is a real answer to your real question, it often does not meet with your expectations.
 It does not seem to provide the desired things.
 And it requires things of you that perhaps you are not prepared to give or that you had not thought of giving.
-That is why understanding your motive and nature are so important here.
+That is why understanding your motive and nature is so important here.

 You cannot teach The Greater Community Way of Knowledge effectively to individuals who do not have this inner association.
 They will attempt to use it as a form of therapy for themselves.
 Or they will use it to gain power, advantage, relationships, wealth, and so forth.
 It will be lost and wasted on them.
 They can neither claim it, understand it nor use it.
 This Teaching offers something far greater than even these things which are so highly valued and which are, in some cases, quite necessary.
 But you must have this Greater Community orientation inside of you.
 If not, then you must seek a different teaching and a different way.
 But if this Teaching is for you, then claim it you must and claim it you should, whether it seems to meet your expectations and preferences or not.